Chapter Text

 Sighing, Angel sagged lower into his chair.
 It squeaked and groaned under his weight; the cushion worn through by the thousands of asses that had sat in it before him.
 He probably looked like he was slipping out of it more than sitting in it at this point, his chin now tucked against his chest and legs stretched out under the table to the point he was probably nearly in footsie territory with the girls sitting across from him.
 Angel flicked his finger over the wheel to scroll back up to the top of the page.
 He scanned over the bold headliner and inched the wheel down just a fraction so that he could only see the smaller font.
 The large font advertising that he was perusing an article written on how to get out of a job you hate only made him feel ridiculously self-conscious.

-A flash of movement in his peripheral vision caught his attention and Angel bolted upright in his chair, cringing a bit at the protesting squeal that accompanied it.
-He lifted himself up on the armrests, tucking a leg up onto the seat and draping the other over it so that he was propped up further in the chair to peek over the top of his monitor.
-Striding towards the desk with a large mug in one hand and a book that looked about as thick as a brick in the other, was the local librarian.
-He was older, not in the range of silver fox but there were definite traces of gray threaded through some pretty thick-looking dark hair.
-He appeared to be relatively tall but rail thin, his leanness emphasized by the open dark brown sport coat worn over a soft-looking collared shirt of muted blue-green plaid.
+Striding towards the curved Information desk with a large mug in one hand and a book that looked about as thick as a brick in the other, was the head librarian.
+He was older than him, Angel could guess that much, but not in the range of silver fox, yet.
+There were definite traces of gray threaded through some of that pretty thick-looking dark hair though.
+He appeared to be relatively average in height but kinda thin, his leanness emphasized by the open dark brown sport coat worn over a soft-looking collared shirt of muted blue-green plaid.
 He was in jeans today, a little slouchy like they no longer fit him properly but still remarkably in place even though he couldn’t see a belt.
 It wasn’t the sexiest of outfits when broken down piece by piece but all together?
 On the librarian?
 Damn...

-Leaning his chin into his palm, Angel could no longer see much of the man aside from the red, rectangular frames of his glasses and the furrow of his eyebrows while he fiddled with something behind the wall.
+Leaning his chin into his palm, Angel could no longer see much of the librarian aside from the red, rectangular frames of his glasses and the deep furrow of his eyebrows while he fiddled with something behind the wall.
 As soon as he was settled in his chair, Angel lost sight of him completely.
-He pouted out his lower lip at the loss of his distraction and dropped his eyes down to the neglected article.
+He pouted out his lower lip at the loss of his favorite distraction and dropped his eyes down to the neglected article.
 This time he actually read the words and immediately didn’t like what he was starting to see on the fingerprint-smudged screen.

-He had been doing it once every couple of weeks now, trying to find something to point him in the right direction.
-As a kid, he remembered career days where his classmates would talk about what they wanted to be when they grew up or parents visited to talk about their line of work.
-Those days, Angel had shrugged off.
-He couldn’t talk about the family business and he had no ambition to go after the common goals of nurse, firefighter or dentist.
-He simply told them that he was going to work at a t shirt factory.
-The students laughed at his noncommittal response, but the teachers always looked on in concern.
-It would have been funny to see the looks on their faces now when he told them the line of work he was in.
-He would have paid good money to watch their eyes widen, the redness of a blush creeping up their necks and into their cheeks the moment they heard that little Tony grew up to become an exotic dancer…among other things.
+As a kid, Angel remembered career days where his classmates would talk about what they wanted to be when they grew up or parents visited to talk about their line of work.
+Those days, Angel had shrugged off at the time.
+Those days he knew what he was in for and could only follow along with the flow of school until the day dad deemed it necessary to call him into his "role".
+He couldn’t talk about the family business at school, even the fancy private one he and his sister had been enrolled into and he had no ambition to follow up after the common childhood goals of nurse, firefighter or dentist.
+He simply told them that he was going to work at a t-shirt factory.
+That got a laugh from the other kids at his noncommittal response, but the teacher always looked concerned.
+It would have been funny to see the looks on their face now when he told them what he did for a living now.
+He would have paid good money to watch their eyes widen, the redness creeping up their necks and into their cheeks the moment they heard that little Tony grew up to become an exotic dancer and porn star—among other things.

 But for how much longer?

 That was the problem.
 Oh, he was still in his prime and his body was flawless (if he did say so himself.)
-The clients still asked for him by name, clubs were putting in requests for guest appearances, he brought in the crowds at the Hot Spot where he regularly danced and he was still being cast for roles in the adult film industry thanks to requests by his legion of underground fans.
-Not that any of them would ever vouch for him anywhere but from behind the safety of a screen.
-Still, it was the numbers, not faces that counted to Vox.
-The point was that he was as in high demand now as he had been at twenty and there was no denying he could go at it for a few more years without an issue if he really wanted to.
-And then what would happen to him?
+The clients still asked for him by name, clubs were putting in requests for guest appearances, he brought in the crowds at the Hot Spot where he still regularly danced and he was in high demand at the porn studio thanks to requests by his legion of underground fans.
+(Not that any of them would ever vouch for him anywhere but from behind the safety of a screen.)
+Still, it was the numbers, not faces that counted for Vox.
+The point was that he was as in high demand now as he had been at twenty and there was no denying he could go at it for a few more years without an issue.
+No one outside of his bosses and close friends knew how old he was and the public was none the wiser…but eventually…things would start to change.

 Angel clicked out of the article and back to the search engine, staring at his previous query with a displeased press of his lips.
 He should have just gone shopping with Cherri instead.
 At least with her he could have been looking at some shit that sits or gone walking along the scenic boardwalk where they could goof off and scandalize some wholesome families who were trying to vacation in the off season.
-They normally had some pretty good laughs over that and she had offered that morning.
+They normally had some pretty good laughs over that and she had offered to do the very thing that morning.
 He honestly thought about going too.
 He could have abandoned this ridiculous “self help” bullshit that had been sparked inside of his head and just lived it up like always.
 Why try to fight it when it clearly worked out so well for him up to this point?

 A few months ago, he would have left it at that.
-Before he met Charlie, that is.

 It had been pure chance that he had even met her in the first place and Charlie probably couldn’t have found him in a worse state.
-What had begun as a night out on the town had turned into Angel nearly being hit by her car after he had wandered aimlessly into the street while walking home.
+What had begun as a Halloween night out on the town had turned into Angel nearly being hit by her car after he had wandered aimlessly into the street.
 Luckily, Charlie’s driver had avoided hitting him and, despite her girlfriend’s protests, she was out of the car in seconds to check on their almost victim.
-What she found was Angel with vomit streaked down the front of his dress and reeling from the worst trip he had ever been on thanks to a bad batch and too many Jell-O shots.
+What she found was Angel with vomit streaked down the front of his costume and reeling from the worst trip he had ever been on thanks to a bad batch and too many Jell-O shots.
 It had really fucked him up that night and Charlie had taken him home with her and watched over him while he rode out the rest of the disastrous trip.

-When he was well enough to go home, Charlie rode along with him in the back of a luxurious car that seemed out of place for a couple that had been living in a pretty small apartment.
+When he was well enough to go home, Charlie rode along with him in the back of a luxurious car that seemed out of place for a couple that had been living in a small one bedroom apartment.
 He later found out that Charlie was from money and her parents insisted she use their driver’s services whenever she needed to go anywhere even though she had moved out over three years ago.
 It was in the back of that fancy car that she asked him if he would be interested in moving into one of the units in her apartment building.
 She had even offered him a discounted rent that was so low it left his jaw nearly falling through the floor of the car.

 “There’s a catch,” she had pointed out while he stared back at her, gobsmacked.
 “I’ll keep your rent at half the cost, so long as you stay clean and out of trouble.
 I know that it will take a while for you to adjust but if I find out you have drugs in the apartment, it goes back up.”